- If you're wondering what's the best antivirus for your 64-bit PC, look no further.

 The yearly price of the Kaspersky Antivirus license is $59.99, and it covers up to three PCs.
-If you want to put Kaspersky on up to five PCs, you’ll have to cash out $79.99 a year.
-And for a larger network of computers, a ten-device yearly license will cost you $129.99.
+If you want to put Kaspersky on up to five PCs, you’ll have to cash out $74.99 a year.

 Norton Securit Standard is a total opposite of BitDefender.
 But only when it comes to pricing.
 This product is more expensive than the industry average, but we can say it’s worth the money.
 It’s one of the most complete antivirus packages you can get right now, and will provide you with a bunch of features, and respectable precision.